PATCH: File::Stat#dev on Windows

 - In manual File::Stat#dev returns an integer representing the device.
 However this patch makes it return volume serial number, whose concept is a bit difference from device.

-Updated by kubo (Takehiro Kubo) about 2 years ago
+Updated by kubo (Takehiro Kubo) over 3 years ago

 I'm curious why/how do you use rdev/ino on Windows.